jedgroev/SCC_R_package/README.md

 # 7 Building a website

-In this tutorial, you’ll learn how to create a YAML configuration file (\_pkgdown.yml) for your R package using usethis::use\_pkgdown().
+In this section, you’ll learn how to create a YAML configuration file (\_pkgdown.yml) for your R package using usethis::use\_pkgdown().
 We’ll also cover the importance of YAML files and the steps to build and view your package website.